ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/define-information-barriers-policies.md

 ### PowerShell

-Currently, Information Barriers policies are defined and managed in Office 365 by using PowerShell cmdlets.
+Currently, information barrier policies are defined and managed in Office 365 by using PowerShell cmdlets.
 Although several scenarios and examples are provided in this article, you'll need to be familiar with PowerShell cmdlets and parameters.

-## Prepare your environment for Information Barriers
+## Prepare your environment for information barriers

-**Before you define your organization's first Information Barriers policy, you must [enable scoped directory search in Microsoft Teams](https://docs.microsoft.com/MicrosoftTeams/teams-scoped-directory-search)**.
-Wait at least 24 hours after enabling scoped directory search before you set up or define policies for Information Barriers.
+**Before you define your organization's first information barrier policy, you must [enable scoped directory search in Microsoft Teams](https://docs.microsoft.com/MicrosoftTeams/teams-scoped-directory-search)**.
+Wait at least 24 hours after enabling scoped directory search before you set up or define information barrier policies.

 Then, follow these steps: